-1. Write a summary of the action being grieved, with specific information as to time, date, individuals involved and the nature of the offense, as well as the specific remedy sought.
+1. Write a summary of the appeal, with specific information as to time, date, individuals involved and the nature of the offense, as well as the specific remedy sought.

-2. Present the grievance to the Program Director.
+2. Present the grievance to the Graduate Program Director.

-3. If the grievance is denied, the student may present it to the Graduate Literature Committee.
+3. If the grievance is denied, the student may present it to the Graduate Literature Faculty.